Paralegal Studies, Post-Baccalaureate Certificate

 Offered in: Chicago | Schaumburg

-Paralegals perform substantive legal work under the direct supervision of an attorney.
-Paralegals must have a solid understanding of legal concepts, and they perform a wide range of tasks including conducting interviews with clients and witnesses, gathering facts, researching the law, managing databases, assembling records, analyzing documents, drafting legal pleadings, drafting discovery items such as complaints and interrogatories, and maintaining conflict-of-interest systems.
+Paralegals are professionals who are qualified through education, training and work experience to perform essential legal work.
+They work with attorneys to provide economical, quality legal services and to make legal services more available to the general public.
+Paralegals perform a wide range of tasks including conducting interviews with clients and witnesses, gathering facts, researching the law, managing databases, assembling records, analyzing documents, drafting legal pleadings, drafting discovery items such as complaints and interrogatories, and maintaining conflict-of-interest systems.
 Experienced paralegals often accompany counsel during trial and help with document organization, witness preparation, and research.
 Paralegals may not provide legal services directly to the public, except as permitted by law.
 For more information on the paralegal profession and our program, please visit the program's website.

 The goals of the Paralegal Studies Program are for its students to: